ludwigax/Directed-Acyclic-Graph/README.md

 - A runtime that instantiates registered operators, manages caching, and exposes debug stats.
 - Immutable `GraphSpec` definitions that can be generated from Python or the DSL and serialised back to plain data.
 - A readable DSL for sketching graphs, wiring parameters, and composing reusable templates.
+- Introspection tooling that keeps the original hierarchy intact so specs can be inspected without flattening.

 Use it for research pipelines, feature transforms, retrieval chains, or any workload that benefits from explicit, inspectable DAGs.